 To test the predictability of the soil microbiome we focused our analysis on a subset of cosmopolitan fungal and bacterial taxonomic and functional groups.
 For fungal taxa, we use all microbial groups present in at least 50% of samples within our global calibration data sets at each level of taxonomy (phylum to genus) (sensu Delgado-Baquerizo et al. 2018).
 Bacterial datasets had many more taxa than could be reasonably analyzed using this criterion, so instead we used the ten most frequently observed bacterial groups at each taxonomic level (phylum to genus).
 Furthermore, we binned fungal and bacterial taxa into functional groups of particular interest to the soil microbial ecology community.
 For fungi we modeled the abundances of ectomycorrhizal, saprotrophic, wood saprotrophic, plant pathogenic and animal pathogenic fungi.
 These fungi play key roles in plant nutrient acquisition, decomposition, plant and animal health (Nguyen et al. 2016).
 We intended to model arbuscular mycorrhizal fungi as well, however due to known biases against arbuscular mycorrhizal fungi in the ITS primers we used for assessing fungi (Lekberg et al. 2018), these fungi were not sufficiently represented within our data sets.
 For bacteria we binned taxa into the following functional groups: N-cyclers (nitrification, dissimilatory nitrate reduction, denitrification, dissimilatory nitrite reduction, assimilatory nitrate reduction, assimilatory nitrite reduction, and nitrogen fixation), C-cyclers (cellulolytic, ligninolytic, chitinolytic, and methanotroph), and copiotrophs and oligotrophs.
 Each bacterial taxon could belong to multiple functional groups, except for copiotrophs and oligotrophs, which were mutually exclusive.

 Models were fit as a function of environmental covariates that are commonly measured at large spatial scales, and which have been shown to be associated with the composition of soil fungal and bacterial communities at global scale (Tedersoo et al. 2014; Bahram et al. 2018).
-In particular, we focused on the soil characteristics pH, percent carbon (%C) and the soil carbon to nitrogen ratio (C:N).
+Soil covariates included pH, which was associated with every soil sample, and percent carbon (%C) and the carbon to nitrogen ratio (C:N), which were available only for fungal soil samples.
 At the plot and site scale we focused on the relative abundance of ectomycorrhizal associated trees, as trees that form ectomycorrhizal symbioses harbor radically different soil fungal communities, and potentially bacterial communities, than trees that do not (Tedersoo et al. 2014).
-Additional vegetation characteristics included whether or not a site was a forest and whether or not conifers were present at a site as binary predictors, as forests generally harbor different soil microbial communities than non-forests, and coniferous forests are known to harbor their own suite of root associated fungi, and potentially bacteria as well (Fierer & Jackson 2006; Tedersoo et al. 2014).
-Finally, we included observations of mean annual temperature (MAT), mean annual precipitation (MAP), and net primary productivity (NPP), as these predictors have been shown to be important in previous analyses of global scale soil microbial community composition (Bahram et al. 2018; Delgado-Baquerizo et al. 2018).
+In fungal models, additional vegetation characteristics included whether or not a site was a forest and whether or not conifers were present at a site as binary predictors, as forests generally harbor different soil microbial communities than non-forests, and coniferous forests are known to harbor their own suite of root associated fungi (Tedersoo et al. 2014).
+Finally, bacterial and fungal models included observations of mean annual temperature (MAT), mean annual precipitation (MAP), and net primary productivity (NPP), as these predictors have been shown to be important in previous analyses of global scale soil microbial community composition (Bahram et al. 2018; Delgado-Baquerizo et al. 2018).
 Ideally, we would have incorporated more covariates, including but not limited to micronutrient concentrations, fine root biomass, soil porosity, and more.
 All of these covariates likely influence soil microbial communities at both small and large spatial scales (Tedersoo et al. 2014).
 However, we are limited by the covariates that have been observed within both our calibration and validation data sets.